 CATHY CHALMERS, MA, LPC, NCC, LMFT

-Cathy has worked in the field of adoption, attachment and family therapy for nearly 40 years as a therapist, trainer and home study provider.
-She is a certified expert witness in child development and testifies in court cases involving best interests and the Indian Child Welfare Act, in the state of Oklahoma.
-She holds a bachelor’s degree in psychology from Oklahoma State University, a master’s degree in Educational Psychology from the University of Nebraska-Lincoln, and is a Licensed Professional Counselor, Nationally Certified Counselor and Licensed Marriage and Family Therapist.
+Cathy has worked in the field of adoption, attachment and family therapy for 40 years as a therapist, trainer and home study provider.
+She is a member of the Oklahoma Bar Association, family section and National Indian Child Welfare Association.
+Cathy is a qualified expert witness in child development, attachment and ICWA and has testified in court cases involving best interests and the Indian Child Welfare Act, in numerous counties in the state of Oklahoma.
+She is the proud mother of two adult daughters.